-We've tested 10 pairs of Logitech headphones so far.
-They make a fairly wide range of gaming headsets, though even their more premium models are quite budget-friendly.
-They're known for making comfortable headsets that offer good microphone performance, customization options, and well-balanced sound profiles.
-Unfortunately, most of their headsets are quite bulky with very gamer-centric designs that may not be the best choice for day-to-day use.
+We've tested 19 pairs of Logitech headphones.
+They make a fairly wide range of gaming headsets, though even their more premium models are budget-friendly.
+They make comfortable headsets with good microphone performance, customization options, and well-balanced sound profiles.
+Unfortunately, most Logitech headsets are bulky with very gamer-centric designs that may not be the best choice for day-to-day use.

-Overall, Logitech makes very good comfortable gaming headsets that are customizable and generally have well-performing microphones.
-They make a good mix of wired or wireless headphones, and they range from budget to more premium headphones, though they generally tend to offer better overall value than some premium options from companies like SteelSeries or Astro.
-Overall, if you don't mind their bulkier look, Logitech headsets generally represent good value and have good price-to-performance ratios.
+Overall, Logitech makes very good, comfortable gaming headsets that are customizable and generally have well-performing microphones.
+They make a good mix of wired or wireless offerings, ranging from budget to premium headphones.
+They typically offer a comparable overall value to some premium options from companies like SteelSeries or Astro.
+If you don't mind their bulkier look, Logitech headsets generally represent good value and have good price-to-performance ratios.

-Logitech makes good gaming headsets overall that tend to be comfortable, customizable, and have good microphone performance.
-While they have a fairly wide range from cheaper, to more premium models, all their headphones are quite affordable when compared to some premium options from brands like SteelSeries or Astro.
-Unfortunately, their wireless headsets only work with PS4 or PC, and you'll need to wire them into your controller if you want to use them with an Xbox One.
+Logitech makes good gaming headsets that are comfortable, customizable, and have good microphone performance.
+While they have a fairly wide range from cheaper to more premium models, their headphones are affordable compared to premium options from brands like SteelSeries or Astro.
+Unfortunately, their wireless headsets only work with PlayStation consoles or PC; you'll need to wire them into your controller if you want to use them with an Xbox console.